Employee engagement

 Second, even as we want to work from anywhere, we also crave connections with our company, our peers, and most of all, our managers.
 We want to feel like we’re part of the company’s mission—to collaborate with our colleagues and know the work we’re doing matters.
 Separation from the place of work and team has created a void and with it a sense of isolation.

-Gallup polls show that 97% of employees prefer the flexibility of remote or hybrid work—and yet 57% feel disengaged.
+Polls show that 94% of employees prefer the flexibility of remote or hybrid work—and yet 57% feel disengaged.
 And it’s not just employees who are feeling the strain.

 Without the benefit of in-person signals that are part of office work, it’s difficult for leadership to know if messages are resonating and if employees are collaborating effectively to achieve company outcomes.